PCBeeQC/Spokes_Server/README.md

 - **Frictionless Experience**: Spokes aims to be as easy to use as possible for your friends and family.
 With native mobile apps, reliable notifications, GIF support and more, Spokes goal is to "just work".
 - **Easy to Self-Host**: Deploying and maintaining Spokes should be as easy as possible for the server administrator, which is why everything runs from a single all-in-one container.

-## Licensing
+## Licensing & Pricing

-Spokes Server is source-available under the [Business Source License 1.1](LICENSE.md).
+Spokes Server is source-available under the [Business Source License 1.1](LICENSE.md), converting to Apache 2.0 after four years.

-- **Free to use**: Deploy any version released within 2 months of your install and use it forever
-- **Paid updates**: A [$45/year license](https://spokes.sh/pricing) gives your server 1 year of updates and directly funds development
+- **Free Self-Hosted Server**: Spokes is free to deploy and run on your own hardware with unlimited users and channels.
+- **Web Push Included**: Browser and desktop PWA push notifications are built-in and completely free.
+- **2-Month Free Mobile Trial**: Every new server deployment includes 2 months of native mobile push notifications—no credit card required.
+- **[Spokes Pass](https://spokes.sh/pricing)**: Delivering push notifications to native iOS and Android apps requires external relay infrastructure.
+The Spokes Pass unlocks native mobile push notifications for your server while directly supporting development:
+  - **1-Year Pass**: $45 per server
-- **No per-user fees**: One flat price per server — unlimited users, unlimited channels
+  - **2-Year Pass**: $70 per server
-- **Perpetual fallback**: After your license expires, keep using your last installed version indefinitely
-- **Security Updates**: When the need arises, security updates will be available to all installations regardless of license status.
+- **Unlimited Members**: One pass covers your entire server instance.
+No per-user fees or scaling costs.

 ## Building from Source